HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/limitations.md

 - Presentation Designer can only be used to view or edit presentation templates.
 For more information, refer to the [Editing and Viewing Presentation Templates in Presentation Designer](../presentation_designer/usage/edit_presentation_template.md) topic.
 - You cannot reuse presentation templates. must create a new template for each design.
 - The following features are currently not supported:
-    - Locking a presentation template while it is being edited in Presentation Designer.
     - Undoing and redoing changes.
     - Reusing styles from a theme.
     - Adding any script or custom markup.